sara-nl/picasclient/README.md

 <details closed>
 <summary>Running on a cluster with SLURM</summary>
 <br>

-To start the SLURM job which runs the PiCaS client, run the `slurm-example.sh` from the `examples` directory:
+You can run this example on a login node of a SLURM cluster, e.g. Spider at SURF.
+To start the SLURM job which runs the PiCaS client, submit the `slurm-example.sh` script with:

 ```
 sbatch slurm-example.sh